-About 1-2 weeks following a child’s surgery and 1-4 weeks following an adult surgery (depending on what type of incision is used), the recipient will return to the hospital for initial stimulation (or device activation) and orientation of all of the external equipment.
+About one to four weeks following surgery (depending on what type of incision your surgeon uses), the individual will return to the center for initial stimulation (or device activation) and orientation of all of the external equipment.
 The delay between surgery and initial stimulation is necessary to allow the incision to heal and any swelling to subside.
-It is important to note that the child will not be able to hear with the implant or with a hearing aid in the implanted ear during this time.
+It is important to note that the individual will not be able to hear with the implant or with a hearing aid in the implanted ear during this time.

 The initial stimulation session, also called the initial “hook-up” or “activation”, involves fitting the individual with the external equipment (external transmitter coil/headpiece and speech processor) and programming of the device.
 After the ear surgeon has ensured that the surgery site has healed appropriately, the audiologist will select a magnet of appropriate strength to align the external transmitter coil with the implanted internal receiver.
 The audiologist will then connect the speech processor to the programming computer and will conduct a test that will verify appropriate internal device function.
 This brief test does not require participation from the recipient.